qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Asynchronous
 ------------
-Imagine the scenario you want to check if a username is already take during a registration process or you want to check a credit card number.
-Such kind of validation can only be done by a server and not in the client.
+Imagine a scenario where you want to check if a username is already taken during a registration process or you want to verify a credit card number.
+This type of validation can only be done by a server and not in the client.
 But you don't want the user to wait for the server to process your request and send the answer back.
 So you need some kind of asynchronous validation.

 For all asynchronous validation cases, we need a wrapper for the validator, the ``qx.ui.form.validation.AsyncValidator``.
-But that does not mean much work for you as application developer.
+But that does not mean a lot work for the application developer.
 Just take a look at the following example to see the AsyncValidator in action.

 ::